cacophony-wj/licentia_black/ALTERNATES.md

 All three methods of outfits are available (normal outfits, lootable sexy gear from boss chests, and everyone in skimpy outfits), but there is no **COMBAT** support.

+**AS OF 11/11/2023 EXPANSION IS NOW AVAILABLE AS A DROPDOWN FROM QUESTS**

 ## "OLD VERSIONS" directory of MEGA

 ### These are only backups for those looking for previous versions of the list.